 Different products call for different types of glass.
 Two common kinds of glass are low-iron and clear.
 Their properties differ because their ingredients aren't the same, so one may be better suited than the other for certain design projects.
 Glass experts can explain the differences between low-iron glass and regular, clear glass and which kind might be the right choice depending on the circumstance.

-While “clear” is in the name, clear glass is not the clearest type of glass you can get.
+While “clear” is in its name, clear glass is not the clearest type you can get.

-Float glass manufacturers create low iron glass by reducing the amount of iron in the molten glass formula.
-This type is more transparent than regular glass and it doesn't have that greenish tint.
+Float glass manufacturers create low-iron glass, also known as extra-clear glass or optically clear glass, by reducing the amount of iron in the molten glass formula.
+This type is more transparent than regular glass, and doesn't have that greenish tint.
 In fact, modifying the iron content can increase the light transparency by 5 to 6 percent.

-With a clearer canvas to start with, back-painting or coating go much smoother, making the finished product the exact shade you wanted.
-Therefore, architects and designers prefer that glass fabricators use low iron glass when color-matching.
+With a clearer canvas to start with, back-painting or coating is much smoother, making the finished product the exact shade you wanted.
+Therefore, architects and designers prefer that glass fabricators use low-iron glass when color matching.

 So can I use glass that doesn’t contain any iron?

 Some level of iron is necessary for the glass to be produced.
-Otherwise, it would be too soft to be used in applications where glass is needed.
-So, remember: a little iron is a good thing when you want the glass to last.
+So, remember: A little iron is a good thing when you want the glass to last.